Wraithers/akhare-portfolio/README.md

 ## Tools

-Currently using the following tools to write code & build the website:
+I'm currently using the following tools to develop & build the website:

 #### Base